DVP-F/basic_scripting/README.md

 ## INFO

-this mf has 11 folders and 26 files
-of those we have the following:
+this mf has 11 folders and 26 files excluding the EXAMPLES folder of those we have the following:

 - .ps1 = 1 file